 To raise funds for a nonprofit through Give2Asia:

 Publicizing Give2Asia: Public use of Give2Asia’s name or trademarks must comply with any contracts signed with Give2Asia and with our Brand Guidelines for Partners.
 Please read this document, as it includes important requirements and guidelines.

-Publicizing corporate grants: Grantees and fiscal sponsorship partners should be aware that some funders require written approval before using their name, logo, and/or publicizing a Give2Asia grant.
+Publicizing corporate grants: Grantees and Friends Fund partners should be aware that some funders require written approval before using their name, logo, and/or publicizing a Give2Asia grant.

 Grant terminology: In general, the organization that has “made a grant” or is a “project sponsor” is Give2Asia.
 The donor can be said to have “made the grant possible” or “supported” the organization.
 The donor can also be said to have “made a donation to Give2Asia for the purposes of supporting education in China.”

 This is important for legal reasons that preserve Give2Asia’s independence and the donor’s tax benefits, and not because Give2Asia seeks to deny the donor recognition.